drfloob/todomvc/labs/dependency-examples/react__tree/readme.md

-# React, Chinchilla, RequireJS TodoMVC Example
+# React, _tree, RequireJS TodoMVC Example

 > React is a JavaScript library for creating user interfaces.
 Its core principles are declarative code, efficiency, and flexibility.
 Simply specify what your component looks like and React will keep it up-to-date when the underlying data changes.